Mencap Trust Company Ltd is unlike any other professional trust company in the UK

 Our activities: April 2018 - March 2019

-- We have made 894 discretionary payments from the trusts, totalling £431,000.
+We have made 894 discretionary Discretionary means it is up to somebody to decide if you get something. payments from the trusts, totalling £431,000.
 Trust funds can be used for anything.
 Regular payments have been made for massage, hydrotherapy, and music and art sessions.
 Bedrooms have been refurbished, birthdays celebrated, holidays enjoyed, and football matches attended.
 Each payment has a story, and it is a privilege to be involved.

 "I went to Orlando.
 Travelling is the best"

 Gary is a gifted mathematician and champion chess player.
 He had to defer his Phd because of his autism and severe social anxiety.
 Daily tasks overwhelm him.
 The most important thing for Gary is a quiet and peaceful home of his own.

 This year Mencap Trust worked with Golden Lane Housing and with Gary’s Mum and Dad.
 Mum and Dad found a property with Gary.
 When Gary chose the property he knew he was accepting a big challenge.
 He also knew that this is the home where he will find peace and clear his mind.